pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-the-ai-challenge-is-cloud-not-code/index.md

 python -m pip install -r requirements.txt
 ```

-### 2. Login & Initialize your pulumi state file and stack
+### 2. Login & initialize your Pulumi state file and stack

 Next let's setup our secure configuration and secret storage in a local file for now.